Revealed: the Perfect Exercise Routine

 In a 2012 study it was found postmenopausal women who were able to exercise anywhere from 10 to 19 hours per week were 30% less likely to develop breast cancer.

 Even small amounts of exercise helped women reduce their risk.

 I could go on and on about the innumerable benefits of exercise, they’re out there and it doesn’t take a lot of work to catalog them.
 That’s not what I wanted to talk to you about today.
 People (yourself included) know exercise is good for them, but they don’t do it.

 Any idea why?

-Because most people just don’t where to start.
+Because most people just don’t know where to start.

 That’s why part of success in working out is finding an activity that works for you.

 Perfect is What You Are Willing To Do Because You Love (or Like) It